 In 1907, Dr. Maria Montessori opened her first children’s learning center in the slums of Rome, a school which emphasized children’s autonomy, full sensory engagement, and self-correction.
 Montessori believed that given the right environment, children were their own best teachers.
-100 years later, there are over 17,000 Montessori schools worldwide.
+More than a century later, there are around 20,000 Montessori schools worldwide.
 The internet is packed with Montessori chatrooms, beckoning parents to not only send their kids to Montessori schools, but to “Montessori” their homes.
-With top innovators like the founders of Google hailing from Montessori’s halls, it is no wonder that intrigue in this alternative learning philosophy continues.
+With top innovators like the founders of Amazon and Google hailing from Montessori’s halls, it is no wonder that intrigue in this alternative learning philosophy continues.
 Let’s examine the Montessori school’s viability by exploring three advantages and three disadvantages of the method.

-Social scientists tested randomly selected low-income kids from the inner city of Milwaukee, Wisconsin to attend a Montessori school free of charge.
+Social scientists tested randomly selected low-income kids from the inner city of Milwaukee, Wisconsin, to attend a Montessori school free of charge.
 When compared with other inner city children who attended traditional schools, the Montessori results were promising – young Montessori students had better reading and math capabilities, while older Montessori students showed demonstrated writing and social skills.
 If these results were to be reproduced in more environments, the Montessori method could prove to offer meaningful advantage over other traditional or alternative methods.
 More recent research compared the wellbeing of adults who had gone to Montessori school during childhood and those who went to conventional schools; the wellbeing surveys of the Montessori graduates showed strong evidence of elevated psychological wellbeing as adults.

 Montessori resists change, even to proven new techniques.